 - it’s one of the hottest place on earth

-- it’s home to a fish only found in Death Valley
+- it’s home to a unique fish only found in Death Valley

-Death Valley is open every day so driving through to see the sights can be done pretty much year round.
-However, if you want to hike and really explore it thoroughly, then the best time to visit is when it’s cooler.
-That means not in the summer.
-The ideal time is December through April and the first part of May.
-By the end of May it will begin to get hot.
-In late March, April and May is when the wildflowers are blooming.
+Death Valley is open every day so driving through to see the sights can be done pretty much year round if you are prepared.
+However, if you want to hike and really explore it thoroughly, then the best time to visit is in the cooler months.
+That definitely means not in the summer.
+The ideal time is December through April and maybe the first part of May.
+By the end of May, it will begin to get hot.
+In late March, April and May is when the wildflowers bloom.

 Even in the fall of the year, it can be hot.
-I visited with my daughter in October and it was still 116F at Furnace Creek during the day.
-We hiked at some of the higher elevations but it was really only tolerable in the morning and late in the evening.
-Keep in mind too, that you are in the desert and there is very little shade.
-If you are camping there’s really no where to escape to in the middle of the day except your car to drive around in the air conditioning.
+I visited with my daughter in October and it hovered around 116F at Furnace Creek while we were there.
+We hiked at some of the higher elevations but it was only really tolerable in the morning and late in the evening once the sun goes down.
+And it’s still hot even then.
+Keep in mind too, that there’s very little shade.
+If you happen to be camping, escaping the heat in the middle of the day can be challenging.

 How to Get to Death Valley National Park